Carmen Electra: Personal life

 In August 1998, Electra's mother died of brain cancer, and two weeks later, her older sister, Debbie, died of a heart attack.

-During this time, Electra had been dating NBA star Dennis Rodman.
+At that time, Electra had been dating NBA sportsman Dennis Rodman.
 She and Rodman wed in November 1998 at Little Chapel of the Flowers in Las Vegas, Nevada.
 Nine days later, Rodman filed for annulment, claiming he was of "unsound mind" when the pair wed.
 Electra explained, "It's easy to get caught up in a moment.
 You think it's romantic, but then you realize, God, we did it in Vegas?
 It's like getting a cheeseburger at a fast-food restaurant."
 The couple reconciled and celebrated New Year's Eve together, but four months later they mutually agreed to end their marriage in April 1999 under "amicable circumstances".
 In November 1999, Electra and Rodman were arrested for misdemeanor battery after police were notified of a domestic dispute at a Miami Beach hotel.
 They were released on $2,500 bail each and ordered to stay away from each other.
 The charges were eventually dropped.

 Five years later, Electra gave an interview to Glamour in which she admitted that she married Rodman in 1998 in direct response to the numbing emotional pain of having lost both her mother and sister: "I was just going through the motions.
 I was completely numb.
 At the time, I was dating Dennis Rodman.
 He was such a fun person to be around, and we went out every night.
 I remember thinking, this is my out.
 I'm just going to have fun, and I'm not going to worry about anything.
 Right after my mom and sister died, I flew to Las Vegas and Dennis and I got married.
 I guess I was trying to cling to whatever I had.
 I'd lost my mom and my sister; I didn't want to lose anyone else."

 On November 22, 2003, Electra married Dave Navarro, lead guitarist for the rock band Jane's Addiction.
 The couple documented their courtship and marriage in an MTV reality television show called 'Til Death Do Us Part: Carmen and Dave.
 On July 17, 2006, she and Navarro announced their separation, and Electra filed for divorce on August 10, 2006; it was finalized on February 20, 2007.